yenpangchen/PyCT-optimize/README.md

                         (0) The expression in a concolic object is still preserved even if the values are different.
                         (1) The expression in a concolic object will be erased if the values are different, but the process still continues.
                         (2) The expression in a concolic object will be erased if the values are different, and the process terminates soon afterwards.
-  -t TIMEOUT, --timeout TIMEOUT
+  --scope SCOPE         a string indicating the scope of coverage measurement -t TIMEOUT, --timeout TIMEOUT
                         timeout (sec.) for the solver to solve a constraint [default = 10] --timeout2 TIMEOUT2   timeout (sec.) for the explorer to go through one iteration [default = 15]